-If you’re wondering how to recruit volunteers for your next fundraiser, you’re definitely not alone.
-Organization leaders often struggle to turn ‘help wanted’ requests into volunteer fulfillments that actually show up.
+If you’re wondering how to recruit volunteers that will actually show up to your events, you’re not alone.
+Organization leaders often struggle to turn ‘help wanted’ requests into volunteer fulfillments that don’t cancel at the last minute.

 The good news: You don’t need a superhero cape or endless free time to build a stellar volunteer crew.
-With a clear game plan, the right messaging, and tools that make signing up delightfully easy, you can consistently fill your event roles with people who are excited to be there.
+With a clear plan, the right messaging, and tools that make volunteer sign up delightfully easy, you can consistently fill your event roles with people who are excited to be there.

 Table of Contents